kocxyz/Docs/docs/proxy/intro.md

 By default, the knockout city server does not authenticate.
 It just asigns users by username and the username is freely defined when starting knockout city.
 This means that anyone can just use your username and play with your account.

-The proxy server prevents this by checking if the authtoken is valid.
+The proxy server prevents this by checking the user with an authkey.
 This means that only you can play with your account, as long as you are using the [launcher](https://github.com/Ipmake/kocitylauncher).